nssiw1/Open-Payment-PubMed-Covid-NLP-Project./README.md

 query = '(COVID-19 OR SARS-CoV-2 OR Corona virus OR Coronavirus) AND ("2020/03/15"[PDat]:"2020/03/24"[PDat]) AND English[lang]))'

 # Open Payment Analysis:
 Unauthenticated client only works with public data sets.
+Note 'None'

-Note 'None'. in place of application token, and no username or password.
+in place of application token, and no username or password

 Search OpenPayentData by physician specialty and find top physcians (ranked by payment amount).
 Convert to pandas DataFrame.
 Experiment with Pandas Pivot Table.